 Some attractions offer free days, which is perfect for the budget-conscious traveller.
-Instead of forking out a huge entry fee, save that money by visiting on the free day at the gallery, museum or tourist site.
+Instead of forking out a huge entry fee, save that money by visiting on a free day at the gallery, museum or tourist site.
 Just stalk their website to see what they offer and when.

 10. Take advantage of price matching

 I recently learned there are airlines and hotels that are big into price-matching, something that never really occurred to me.
-It means you get the cheap fare, but on an airline that isn’t quite as budget friendly as the first one – perfect!
+It means you get the cheap fare, but on an airline that isn’t quite as budget-friendly as the first one – perfect!
 Money saved!
 It also pays to contact hotels directly and ask them to price match, I’ve had quite a few hotels offer me discounted rates to book with them over a competitor after I’ve sent them a direct email.

 11. Take food on the flight, if you have a food allergy

 We’ve all been on a flight where it is prohibited to take your own food on the flight, leaving you at the mercy of the in-flight food and prices ($5 for a tiny bottle of water, are you joking?!).
-What airlines don’t advertise is you’re allowed to bring and consume your own food if you have an allergy.
+What airlines don’t advertise is that you’re allowed to bring and consume your own food if you have an allergy.
 If you’re gluten-free or horribly allergic to nuts, for example, an airline can’t guarantee the food products for purchase are 100 per cent free of nuts or gluten, which means you’re able to eat your own food.

 If you found this post useful, we’d be grateful if you considered using the affiliate links below.
 We’ll make a small commission at no extra cost to you.
 Rest assured, these are the products and services we love and use ourselves.
 Thanks for your support!
 Phoebe and Matt x.